How to Fill Out W-9 for Nonprofit?

 - A nonprofit organization requesting the tax-exempt status must meet certain criteria to be eligible for the status.
 Form W-9 is an important prerequisite for considering your application.

 If you need help on how to fill out W-9 for nonprofit, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.